verze-app/solana-php-sdk/README.md

 ### Transactions

-Here is working example of sending a transfer instruction to the Solana blockchain:
+Here is working example of sending a transfer instruction to the Solana blockchain, you may overrride the Endpoint with a custom RPC endpoint.:

 ```php
 $client = new SolanaRpcClient(SolanaRpcClient::DEVNET_ENDPOINT);